-Mina Alali just released her single “Shame On Me”, which is a pop ballad about realizing a best friend is the right person for a loving relationship.
-Prior to that, she released “Like Boom” to start off the year 2018.
+Mina Alali just released her single “Walls” that talks about the pain of having distance between loved ones.
+Prior to that, she released “Shame On Me”, which is a pop ballad about realizing a best friend is the right person for a loving relationship.
+Earlier, she released “Like Boom” to start off the year 2018.

 Last year, her album, “Something About Her,” was released in April 2017 after her tester EP received favorable reviews from radio and press.
 The title track “Something About Her,” gained the #4 position on the Billboard Hot Single Sales Chart on the May 27, 2017 edition, and stayed on the charts for five consecutive weeks, its highest placement at #4.

 The title track, “Something About Her,” has been performed on a few television shows.
 Her previously-released single and music video, “22 Cents Less,” is a danceable pop song with a strong positive message about overcoming the gender wage gap.
 It received recognition from California Women Lawyers, KCRA3 Sacramento, KYMA Arizona, Boston Globe and other publications across the country and in United Kingdom.
 The song charted in Top 30 in several radio stations across the country, and was promoted on a billboard in NYC’s Times Square for one week.